DanielBMarkham/Info-Ops/manuscript/chapter7.md

 ## Mars Colony Project Manager

 The doghouse gig was going like gangbusters for several years, but you got kind of tired of that after a while, took a mail order course, and got accepted as humanity's first Project Manager to oversee our new Mars Colony!
 (It was a pretty good mail-order course.)
+Wow!
+Hope they need some doghouses up there.

 Your first day on the job, you arrive at a huge, glass building.
 A robot parks your car.
 As you enter your glass-panel-wrapped control room, a team of 15 of the smartest people alive meet you.
 You're informed that whatever budget you desire will be yours, just ask.
 The doors automatically slide shut in the room and now it's just you and your team.
+There's this giant executive desk in at the end of the room with your name on it.
 The future awaits!

 Ok, where to start?